lyleresnick/lyleresnick.github.io/_posts/2017-08-29-A-Crash-Course-on-the-VIPER-Architecture.md

 }
 ```

-If the Presenter required a callback, it would send itself as a PresenterDelegate parameter to be passed on to the Presenter of the VIP Stack that the router would instantiate.
+If the Presenter required a callback, it would send itself as a delegate to be passed on to the Presenter of the VIP Stack that the router would instantiate.

 ### The Router